asu-ke-web-services/nectary/README.md

 [![Build Status](https://travis-ci.org/gios-asu/nectary.svg)](https://travis-ci.org/gios-asu/nectary)

-A simple PHP framework that is not tied to a web interface
+A simple PHP framework that is not tied to a web interface.

 ## Installation